iqbalyarkhan/old-website/content/2020-05-15--Data-System-Design.md

 ![Synchronization](./images/system-design/rate-limiter2.png) [Image Credit](https://www.amazon.com/System-Design-Interview-insiders-Second/dp/B08CMF2CQF)

 [Interesting read on rate limiting by Cloudflare](https://blog.cloudflare.com/counting-things-a-lot-of-different-things/)

 ### Summary
 We talked about the best practices when designing microservices and the trade-offs between different approaches.
 We can use the ideas discussed in the section above to setup a system from scratch using the microservice approach.
+The section below deals with coming up with a system from scratch.
+The idea is to use the concepts above to come up with a system architecture on the fly.

 ### Introduction
 If you were to setup your website today, from scratch, how would you go about doing it?
 You'd probably have a single server to serve your website.
 In this single server setup, everything is running on one server: your web application, maybe a database, your cache etc. You'll have something like this: